If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Pet Odors

-• Vacuum: Vacuum regularly with a HEPA vacuum — this will trap dander and bacteria, so it doesn’t spread back into the home.
+• Vacuum with HEPA: Use a HEPA vacuum to trap dander rather than blowing it back into the air.

 Rotten Egg Smell